base/base/docs/specs/experimental/gov-delegation.md

 ### Getters

-As the delegation state is stored in internal variables, the `GovernanceDelegation` contract MUST provide getter functions to retrieve the delegation state.
+For backwards compatibility, the `GovernanceDelegation` contract MUST implement all public getter functions of the `GovernanceToken` related to delegation and voting power.

 #### `checkpoints`